Tell Us Once: Report a Death to Government in One Step

 How do I get a Tell Us Once reference number?

-The registrar gives you a Tell Us Once reference number when you register the death.
-You cannot use the service without this number.
+The registrar gives you a unique Tell Us Once reference number when you register the death.
+You cannot use the service without this number, and you have 28 days from the day it is issued to use it.
 If you forget to ask, contact the register office afterwards and they can provide it.

 Can I use Tell Us Once online?